scriptabuild/eventstore/docs/index.md

 ## Compared to other storage strategies

-//TODO:
+//TODO: Discuss these features accross the different storage models

+### Simple to setup

+__Eventstore__ requires you to include its NPM package in your code, and runs in process.
+There is no need to set up or run a server process.

+Most document databases, relational databases or object database products will require the installation of a server process.

+Going directly to the filesystem is perhaps the simplest to set up, but you have no abstractions to handle concurrency nor transactions.

+### Simple to use
-Concurrency
+### Concurrency and isolation
-Transactions
+### Transactions
-Speed
+### Speed
+### Scalability

+- Eventstore
-SQL Database or RDBMS (Relational DataBase Management System) like MS SQL Server, SqlLite, DB2, Oracle, Sybase, MySQL etc.
+- SQL Database or RDBMS (Relational DataBase Management System) like MS SQL Server, SqlLite, DB2, Oracle, Sybase, MySQL etc.
-Files and folders
+- Files and folders
-Document DBs
+- Document DBs

-Simplicity
+- Object DBs?